Skip to main content

 }

-Solution: Include your API key in the Authorization
+Solution: Include your API key in the Authorization header of your request.

 "code": 401,